samkeen/dapper/README.md

 As you can see, closures and a [fluent interface](http://martinfowler.com/bliki/FluentInterface.html) are utilized to provide this syntax in a low noise, elegant way.

-This code snippet also demonstrates a notation invented for the framework; placing an addition mark (+) infront of a variable assigment.
+This code snippet also demonstrates a notation invented for the framework; placing an addition mark (**+**) infront of a variable assigment.

+This (+) syntax was choosen for a couple of reasons

+- Reuse, it is used in UML to mark something as 'public'
+- It has no side effect (that i can detect) to the assignemnt statement and the file will still lint (php -l) with no errors.

 This has the effect of exposing that particular variable to the view.
 So in the case above, `$message` will be exposed to the view, but `$name` will not.

 ## Template Support